How Do I Set Up Pre-Registration for An Event? A Quick Guide

 How to Set Up Pre-Registration for An Event Online

-There are many moving pieces in the event planning process.
-And your tech stack is one area where overwhelm can quickly occur as a result of juggling too many platforms.
-To simplify things, look for an event management platform - like Guidebook - that offers:
+There are many moving pieces in the event planning process and your tech stack is one area that can quickly create overwhelm.
+Rather than juggle multiple tools or platforms, look for an event registration platform that offers:

 • Event marketing websites, so that you have a landing page to promote and drive traffic to.

-• Event registration with customizable registration forms, allowing you to collect contact information
+• Event registration with customizable forms, allowing you to collect contact information.

 • Seamless integration with an event mobile app.
 This will come in handy when you open up full registration–attendees can start engaging with each other and engaging with the content in your app before event day.